-2005-2006 Alexander (Sandy) Phipps, from Canberra, graduated from the Australian National University with Honours degrees in Arts (History / Politics) and Law in 2003.
-In 2005, he took up a Chevening Oxford-Australia Fund scholarship to read for a Bachelor of Civil Law (BCL) at St Edmund Hall.
-Following the completion of his BCL, Sandy remained in England and returned to private practice as a solicitor in London.
-In 2008, he was called to the Bar, and he now practises from Chambers at One Essex Court in the Temple.
+2005 - 2006 Sandy Phipps, from Canberra, attended the Australian National University and received a Bachelor of Arts degree with first class Honours in 2001, graduating with the Mick Williams Prize for the best History Honours degree in his year.
+He then received a Bachelor of Laws with first class Honours in 2003, graduating with a University Medal and the Attorney General's Prize.
+In 2005, he took up a Chevening Oxford-Australia Fund scholarship to read for a Bachelor of Civil Law at St Edmund Hall and graduated with distinction the following year.
+He remained in England following his time in Oxford and, in 2008, was called to the Bar at Lincoln's Inn.
+He now practices from Chambers at One Essex Court in the Temple and, alongside his practice, maintains an interest in academic law.